tda-homcloud/homcloud-website/source/download/README.md

 * Mac OS X with homebrew
 * Windows

-Under any system, python 3.5 or newer versions are requred.
+Under any system, python 3.5 or newer versions are required.

 # INSTALL